 Below are the places I stayed while visiting Ollantaytambo.

 You’ll notice I list street names without numbers; that’s because Ollantaytambo is so small there aren’t real addresses.

 Just walk the street, ask around, or call the hotel, and they’ll be happy to give you directions or come find you.

 Hostal Iskay (Located on Patacalle)

-Amenities: Free Wi-Fi, a space heater for S/.
-10 per night, breakfast buffet for S/.
-20, hot water 24 hours
+Amenities: Free Wi-Fi, space heaters, breakfast buffet and hot water 24 hours – for a small fee.